chamaeleonidae/api/docs/apis/deliveries.md

  - The Experience is not live
  - `use_segmentation=true` and the Audience does not currently match
  - `once=false` and the user has seen the Experience before
- - `redirect=false` and the user never loads the matching URL
  - `skip_triggers=false` and the user never clicks/hovers on the configured Step triggers
  - `skip_url_match=false` and the user never loads the matching URL